 Network: How Traffic and DNS Work

-Single subnet, DHCP on the router, three DNS servers, and one VIP that the internet talks to.
+Single subnet, DHCP on the router, two active Pi-hole DNS servers plus Google fallbacks, and one VIP that the internet talks to.
 Here’s how I have it set up.

 One LAN, no VLANs